Eugeniia/evgeniiagolovina.github.io/index.md

 Role: Conversation Leader<br/>

 Helping ELA students to engage in meaningful conversations outside of their English classes by creating a comfortable group environment, encouraging equal participation, promoting tolerance to cultural differences and making sure all participants can follow the conversation (Meet2Chat program).

 &nbsp;

+<strong>01.09.2021 &mdash; present</strong><br/>
+<strong>[The University of Auckland Book Club](https://www.auckland.ac.nz/en/alumni/get-involved/virtual-book-club.html)</strong>, Auckland, New Zealand<br/>
+Role: Discussion Leader<br/>

+I'm serving as a discussion leader for the University of Auckland Book Club where I share my passion for reading.
+My role is to help create a very engaging and thoughtful community where members can feel comfortable and welcome participating in the discussions of book selections that span different genres and topics.

+&nbsp;